 Giveaways show your attendees they’re appreciated and give them something to remember the experience by.

 It’s not the same as sitting in a room full of colleagues, or getting to know industry contacts over drinks.
 But it doesn’t have to be the same to still provide value to attendees.
-Virtual events are our new normal, at least for now.
+Adapting live events is our new normal, at least for now.
 Use the tools you have to create meaningful experiences for your audience.